2018 Late-Breaking Abstract Submissions Overview

 Contributed Talks by established and new faculty members of protein scientists working in the industry will be considered for selection and presentation at the Symposium by a review committee.
 The contributed talks will be chosen to complement and deepen the Symposium topical area.
 Over the past 2 years, 25% of talks came from this category.
-If you wish to contribute an abstract for a contributed talk, click here.

 Young Investigator Talk (15 minutes)